FAIR-INNOVATION/FAIR-documentation/source/CobotsManual/teaching_pendant_software.rst

       :height: 0.75in
       :align: left

-   name：**Toggle edit mode**
+   name:**Toggle edit mode**

-   effect：The program tree mode and lua editing mode switch each other.
+   effect:The program tree mode and lua editing mode switch each other.

 Program command